Button Menu

 Admission Philosophy

 There is no precise set of academic and personal credentials that will guarantee admission to DePauw University.
-In general, successful candidates demonstrate strong academic achievement, intellectual curiosity, the desire to learn from and with others in a collaborative setting, and a lively interest in taking advantage of the many campus opportunities for personal and social development.
+In general, successful candidates demonstrate strong academic achievement, intellectual curiosity, the desire to learn from and with others in a collaborative residential setting, and a lively interest in taking advantage of the many campus opportunities for personal and social development which are the foundation of our liberal arts education.
 The greatest weight in the admission decision is given to evidence of superior academic accomplishment and a passion for learning.

-The Admission Committee considers each applicant on an individual basis, and each is measured against important academic and personal standards in general as well as in relation to other applicants in a particular year.
-Specifically, the Admission Committee will evaluate each student’s academic potential as reflected on the high school transcript (and college transcripts if applying for transfer admission) and review his/her scores on the SAT I and/or ACT.
-The transcript is particularly important because it illustrates the rigor of the academic program as well as the grades earned in each course.
-It is the Admission Committee’s expectation that students will take as rigorous an academic program as they can handle and that it should include honors, AP and/or IB courses if offered.
-Although the Committee does not expect students to excel in all academic areas, we do expect students to challenge themselves and earn excellent grades.
-Successful candidates should take a minimum of five academic courses per semester, in each of their academic terms, and achieve at the A/B level.
+The Admission Committee engages in a holistic review of applicants, considering each applicant individually and measuring each against important academic and personal standards in general and in relation to other applicants in a particular year.
+Specifically, the Admission Committee will evaluate each student’s academic potential as reflected on the high school transcript (and college transcripts if applying for transfer admission).
+The transcript is particularly important because it illustrates the academic program's rigor, class rank, and the grades earned in each course.
+The Admission Committee expects students to take a challenging academic program that may include honors, dual enrollment, AP and/or IB courses if offered.
+Although the Committee does not expect students to excel in all academic areas, we expect students to challenge themselves and earn excellent grades.
+Successful candidates should take at least five academic courses per semester in each academic term and achieve at the A/B level.

-Beyond the applicant’s academic record, the Admission Committee (and the DePauw faculty) is very interested in a prospective student’s writing ability.
+Beyond the applicant’s academic record, the Admission Committee is very interested in a prospective student’s writing ability.
 Applicants are asked to submit a personal essay.
-This writing sample is reviewed with interest, and the Admission Committee will evaluate each applicant on his/her ability to communicate their thoughts in writing.
+This writing sample is reviewed with interest, and the Admission Committee will evaluate each applicant on their ability to communicate their thoughts in writing.

 The Admission Committee is also very interested in school and community involvement, as it demonstrates the level of activity a student is likely to pursue at DePauw.
-Examples of the kind of involvement we often see include school clubs and activities, athletics, music performance, community service, religious activities and/or part-time employment.
+Examples of the involvement we often see include school clubs and activities, athletics, music performance, community service, religious activities and/or part-time employment.
 There is no preference for one kind of activity over another.
-Rather, the Admission Committee looks for evidence that an applicant has made a significant contribution in one or more areas.
+Rather, the Admission Committee looks for evidence that an applicant has significantly contributed in one or more areas.
 In other words, peripheral involvement in a number of activities is not particularly compelling.
-We seek students who have substantive roles in a number of activities that hold meaning for them.
+We seek students who have substantive roles in one or more activities that hold meaning for them.

-Recommendations from the applicant’s counselor and teachers are reviewed carefully as well; their insights into a student’s high school career are very helpful and provide additional context in which to evaluate a candidate.
+Recommendations from the applicant’s counselor and teachers are also reviewed carefully; their insights into a student’s high school career and character are very helpful and provide additional context in which to evaluate a candidate.

 Applying for Admission